Congressional Debate: Legislation

 Unlike other debate events, students drive the topics for discussion by drafting their own legislation for submission to tournaments.
 The bills and resolutions must be national in scope, and must either fall within jurisdiction for lawmaking by the United States Congress as a bill, or express a specific position and/or recommendation for further action outside of Congress' jurisdiction as a resolution.
 A popular type of resolution is to propose amendments to the United States Constitution, which requires action by state legislatures.

 Tournaments may review legislation submitted before sharing the overall docket with all participating schools.
 Contestants from each school research and prepare arguments both in favor and against each legislation in the docket before arriving at the tournament.
 It is important that this happens.

-Chambers and Sessions
+Chambers and sessions

-Students attending each tournament are divided up into sections of 10-30 (usually 15-20, the NSDA recommendation is 18).
+Students attending each tournament are divided up into sections of 10-30 (usually 15–20, the NSDA recommendation is 18).
 These individual rooms are called chambers, and sometimes labeled as a "House", or "Senate," depending on the region and the tournament.

 During each phase of a tournament (preliminary and elimination), there is at least one round, often referred to as a "session."
-The National Speech and Debate Association defines a session as having:
+The National Speech & Debate Association defines a session as having: